Our AI Impact

 Featured Image

 There’s a lot of hype about artificial intelligence (AI).
 Maybe you’ve heard that it can triple, quintuple, centuple your productivity overnight; it can replace every employee in your organization; it can solve your problems with the slightest (automated) flick of its finger.
 But that’s not reality.
+AI is a tool, not a magic bullet.

-In 2021, the McKinsey Global Survey polled thousands of business leaders across industries and found that the companies seeing the highest earnings boost from AI are spending more efficiently on AI and are more likely than other organizations to mitigate their AI-related risks.
 AI adoption is growing: “56 percent of all [McKinsey Global Survey] respondents report AI adoption in at least one function, up from 50 percent in 2020.”
-The result?
-Simply “having” AI no longer constitutes a competitive advantage.
-Companies that not only “have” but also use AI cost-effectively and efficiently are the real market winners.
+As a result, simply “having” AI is no longer a competitive advantage.
+Businesses that not only “have” but also use AI cost-effectively and efficiently are the real market winners.

 Here are two things to keep in mind: